SiriusXM NHL Network Radio: NHL Home Ice (2007–2013)

 On July 1, 2007, XM became the exclusive satellite radio home of the NHL and officially rebranded the Home Ice channel to NHL Home Ice.
 Beginning with the 2007-08 NHL season, XM carried the play-by-play of every regular season and playoff game.

 Following the Sirius / XM merger, NHL Home Ice was added to Sirius on September 30, 2008 as part of its "Best of XM" package on channel 208.
 Despite being programmed by XM Canada, and with as their satellite counterparts still two separate entities.

 On November 16, 2009, the afternoon show Power Play began simulcasting video live on the NHL Network, joining NHL Live, which on March 17, 2008, became the first satellite radio program to be simulcast in high definition.

 SiriusXM NHL Network Radio (2013–present)

 During the 2012–13 NHL lockout, the channel's name was changed from NHL Home Ice to SiriusXM NHL Network Radio.

 On October 18, 2013, the station moved channels on XM from 92 to 211.
 The channel again shifted positions on July 17, 2014.
-The were Sirius 211 and XM 218.
+They were Sirius 211 and XM 218.

 In August 2015, the network switched to Channel 91 on both Sirius and XM Radio.
 The beginning of the 2015–2016 NHL season also brought a change in programming, with the Hockey This Morning and War Room shows being replaced with new content.